 This playlist is dedicated to the Swing record label.
 All tracks have been transferred from records released on this label.
 The first half of the playlist has a focus on swing music, the second half shifts to bop.
 Five tracks feature Django Reinhardt.

-Swing was a French record label, founded in 1937 by jazz connoisseur and writer Charles Delaunay.
+was a French record label, founded in 1937 by jazz connoisseur and writer Charles Delaunay.
 It was the first label in the world that solely focused on releasing jazz records.
 At the age of 23, Delaunay became chief of the Hot Club de France organization and, together with a few likeminded people, he would make the club world famous.
 In 1935, in cooperation with Hugues Panassié, the Jazz Hot magazine was published.
 It was the world’s very first magazine devoted exclusively to jazz.

 Advertisement for Swing & Django on a Parisian cinema